robocin/fira-client/README.md

 > Client base code #vss #LARC #ssl-vision #FiraSim

 ## Description
-This repository was created for the purpose of helping beginner teams.
+This repository was created for the purpose of RoboCin selection program.
 This project is capable of:
 - receive field and robot information from FiraSim
 - Send commands to robots on grSim